 Through my influencer marketing software experience and as a co-founder of Roster, I had a front-row seat to major developments in the social media world.
 Social platforms such as Instagram, Facebook, Twitter and YouTube have changed dramatically during the last five years.

 One glaring issue was the association influencers held and continue to have in product marketing.
-Because of influencers’ power and impact, they get paid like mercenaries to “shout out” a brand.
+Because of their power and impact, they get paid like mercenaries to “shout out” a brand.
 One mention or brand photo can cost companies thousands of dollars.
-It all feels very disingenuous.
+It all feels very disingenuous, especially when considering the exorbitant fees associated with top paid influencers and brand ambassadors.

 At Roster, we started asking many questions.
 The prevailing puzzle was always: